-Campus Planning uses an integrated planning model, working closely with all campus units – Schools, Colleges, Student Affairs, FAA and Leadership – for programmatic, physical concerns and financial realities.
+The Capital Budget Request is a biennial process that seeks enumeration of physical environment projects.
+Campus Planning & Capital Budget uses an integrated planning model, working closely with all campus units – Schools, Colleges, Student Affairs, FAA and Leadership – for programmatic, physical concerns and financial realities.
 Planning oversees building and site design, code, city and county requirements and zoning, sustainability and accessibility requirements of existing and new space.
-Campus planning represents the university for capital project completion – working with the UW-System Office of Capital Planning & Budget and the State of Wisconsin Department of Administration-Division of Facilities Development & Management – providing oversight of design and construction to ensure that projects meet needs and quality expectations.
+Campus Planning represents the university on all new and renovation building and site projects – working with the UW-System Office of Capital Planning & Budget and the State of Wisconsin Department of Administration-Division of Facilities Development & Management – providing oversight of design and construction to ensure that projects meet needs and quality expectations.